This article may contain compensated links. Please read disclaimer for more info.

 From Colmar, travel to Mulhouse to visit the last (but not least) Alsace Christmas market of this list.

-Another option is to start from Mulhouse, and then travel north to Colmar to visit the city’s Christmas markets and then the markets in the villages around Colmar.
-After Colmar, move to Strasbourg for the grand finale, perhaps with a day trip to Obernai.
+OPTION 2: Start from Mulhouse, and then travel north to Colmar to visit the city’s Christmas markets and then the markets in the villages around Colmar.
+After Colmar, move to Strasbourg for the grand finale (the best Christmas market in Alsace), perhaps with a day trip to Obernai.

-Strasbourg, the capital of Europe and Alsace, has a historical and architectural heritage which makes it the richest city in Alsace.
-Its city center developed on the banks of the River Ill, not far from the Rhine River, is part of the UNESCO world heritage.
+Strasbourg, the capital of Europe and Alsace, has an interesting historical and architectural heritage, making it the wealthiest city in Alsace.
+Its city center, developed on the banks of the River Ill, not far from the Rhine River, is part of the UNESCO world heritage.

 Notre-Dame Cathedral is a wonder of Gothic art.
 The Petite-France district reveals its picturesque charm to visitors with its beautiful half-timbered Renaissance houses and pretty canals.

-In addition, the city’s museums are particularly rich and interesting, the perfect place to learn more about the region of Alsace and its traditions.
-If you are visiting Strasbourg for the first time, we recommend this Strasbourg itinerary for 2 days.
+In addition, the city’s museums are fascinating, the perfect place to learn more about the region of Alsace and its traditions.
+If you visit Strasbourg for the first time, we recommend this Strasbourg itinerary for two days.

-One of the unique things about Strasbourg’s Christmas Market is that it is actually made up of multiple markets, occupying the city’s central squares and selling everything from handmade decorations to traditional biscuits of Alsace and other yummy things.
-Each square is a separate market with a different theme.
+One of the unique things about the Strasbourg Christmas Market is that it is actually made up of multiple markets, occupying the city’s central squares and selling everything from handmade decorations to traditional biscuits of Alsace and other yummy things.
+Each square is a different market with a different theme.